Capitol View (Washington, D.C.): Capital Bikeshare

-The neighborhood supports a Capital Bikeshare station at 53rd & D Street SE, just outside the southern border of the neighborhood.
-Just across the border in Maryland at the neighborhood's east end is the Capitol Heights Metro station, which serves the Blue and Silver lines of the Washington Metro subway system.
+Both are just outside the border of the neighborhood, though more stations could be supported in Ward 7.

+Metro Access

 To the west of the neighborhood boundary is the Benning Road metro station.
+Across the border in Maryland at the neighborhood's east end is the Capitol Heights Metro station, both stations serve the Blue and Silver lines of the Washington Metro subway system.

+Pedestrian Access

 The 2021 East Capitol Street Safety and Mobility Project includes plans to upgrade walking, cycling and transit conditions.